ayush1300/YouTube-Video-Searcher/README.md

 on your git.
 Make sure that you are in correct folder before running this command

 Go to : localhost:8001/search to get to the web app

+Type your query on the search bar to get the latest videos in reverse chronological order